 Additionally, MCPs must provide doulas with all necessary, initial and ongoing training and resources regarding relevant MCP services and processes, including any available services through the MCP for prenatal, perinatal, and postpartum Members.
 This training must be provided initially when doulas are enrolled with the MCPs, as well as on an ongoing basis.
-Further, MCPs are required to provide technical support in the administration of doula services, ensuring accountability for all service requirements contained in the Contract, and any associated guidance issued by the Department of Health Care Services (DHCS).
+Further, MCPs are required to provide technical support in the administration of doula services, ensuring accountability for all service requirements contained in the Contract, and any associated guidance issued by DHCS.